 Fig. 2.
-Incidence of jellyfish swarms detected in the coast of Málaga province from 2005 to 2018.
-Columns represent jellyfish incidence according to reports of diverse origin received in Aula del Mar, categorized as follow: 0 = Low (when a few individuals were reported), 1 = Medium (when jellyfish in small groups were reported) and 2 = high (when large swarms of jellyfish were reported).
-Asterisks represent the years with the most notable peaks in the results of searches for the term “Medusas” (Spanish term for "jellyfish") in Google Trend between 2005 and 2018 for Spain.
-Line represents the Log10 of the number of news published every year in Málaga by local press (Diario Sur) related to high density of jellyfish in beaches (available since 2006).
+Incidence of jellyfish swarms detected in the coast of the province of Malaga from 2005 to 2018.
+Columns represent jellyfish incidence according to reports of diverse origin received in Aula del Mar, categorized as follow: 0 = low (when a few individuals were reported), 1 = medium (when jellyfish in small groups were reported) and 2 = high (when large swarms of jellyfish were reported).
+Asterisks represent the years with the most notable peaks in the results of searches for the term “medusas” (Spanish term for "jellyfish") in Google Trend between 2005 and 2018 for Spain.
+Line represents the Log10 of the number of news published every year in Malaga by the local press (Diario Sur) related to high density of jellyfish at beaches (available since 2006).